usdAG/sah/README.md

 You may not want to search every single file or directory in the project.
 In this case, create a file in your project folder called '`.semgrepignore`'.
 This file should contain names of all the files and directories that you want to be excluded from the code scan.
 In lieu of a `.semgrepignore` file, a default blacklist is used containing some commonly blacklisted files and directories (`node_modules`, `package-lock.json`, etc.)

+#### Create Matches Manually

+Sometimes it might be benefical to create a match without an associated rule or scan.
+This can be achieved by selecting the code-snippet you wish to highlight in the current editor and selecting `SAH: Create Match from Selection` from the right-click context menu.

+This opens a wizard webview that guides you through creating a manual match.
+After adding to an active project the match is available in the matches Overview.

 ## Command Palette